ucsf-wynton/wynton-website-hpc/docs/hpc/support/index.md

         username, current machine, and current working directory, and possibly more.

-  * [ ] &nbsp; If using Slack, please format code and output as a "Code Block" (there's a button for it too); it makes it much easier to read.
+  * [ ] &nbsp; if using Slack, please format code and output as a "Code Block" (there's a button for it too); it makes it much easier to read.
 [Avoid screenshot images](/hpc/support/faq.html#avoid-screenshots-when-asking-for-help).